Best 2 in 1 Laptop 2026: 6 Top Convertibles Compared

 #HP Spectre x360 14

 A well-balanced convertible that does a bit of everything.
-The 360-degree hinge folds into tablet mode, the bundled pen works well for drawing, and the build feels premium.
-We used it for two weeks of mixed note-taking and sketching.
+The 360-degree hinge folds into tablet mode, the bundled pen works well for drawing, and the build feels premium enough for mixed note-taking and sketching.

 It does not top any single category, which is exactly the point.
 If you want one device that draws decently, types well, and looks sharp without leaning hard into any one use, this is the safe middle pick.